-This document provides a learner information model specific to mobile learning to enable learning, education and training environments to reflect the specific needs of mobile participants.
+This document establishes a learner information model specific to mobile learning to enable learning, education and training environments to reflect the specific needs of mobile participants.
+It gives guidance on the use of a learner information model for mobile technology in learning, education and training (mobile learning).